 I’m going to go into that grey area, the area bloggers are advised not to talk about so we don’t upset anyone and keep our reputation clean.
-Well I’ve never been one to do as I’m told.
-I’m going to go there and talk politics, because it needs to be talked about.
+Well, I’ve never been one to do as I’m told.
+I’m going to go there and talk politics because it needs to be talked about.
 For those confused about who to vote for, I want to give you some confidence with your election vote.

 When I watched this video I had tears in my eyes “People are dying and nobody cares” will forever stay with me, but I care.
 I really care.
 The Tories cuts have been cruel.

 I’m not deluded I know cuts have to be made.
 I know some will say if people weren’t lazy & wanted to work we wouldn’t have this issue and I agree (well to some extent).
-Some people don’t want to work, but you’re talking the minority.
+Some people don’t want to work, but you’re talking about the minority.
 Hiding behind that dated excuse whilst you heartlessly attack the vulnerable with your cuts is nothing short of callous.

 I don’t know yet if I’m voting Labour or Lib Dems.
-I’m going to spent the next few days researching at much as possible on both parties polices.
+I’m going to spend the next few days researching at much as possible on both parties policies.
 What I do know is that I’m confident that both parties care more about the people than the Tories or UKIP will ever do.
 I plan to work hard and hope to be so financially free that I never need to rely on the government (and I’d urge you to do the same), but should I ever be in a vulnerable position I would hope that the party in charge would care.
 So when I vote on Thursday I’ll do it with my head held high, knowing that I voted with the greatest of intentions for a party that to the best of my knowledge cares the most.
 It may not be the logical approach, but logic is why we are in this mess.
 There is no heart in logic.
 Vote with heart ♥

 Events will resume once it’s safe and allowed from Covid-19.
 I’ll keep you updated on social media.